 It also has the patented single hinge folding system making it easy to fold, store away and is perfect for the commute to work.

 The award winning Ciao D7 fitted with top spec components and a 7 speed Shimano hub.
 Top that with an attractive price tag and you’ve got a winner!

-Built to fold in just 7 seconds (practice makes perfect), the Dahon Jifo is the more compact model in the Dahon range.
+Built to fold in just 7 seconds (practice makes perfect), the Dahon Jifo (this is an old post and the linked content no longer exists) is the more compact model in the Dahon range.
 Easy to store on public transport, the Jifo is perfect for commuting.